Lift Our Voices

-Lift Our Voices is an American nonprofit organization led by journalist and television host Gretchen Carlson and political consultant Julie Roginsky, who co-founded it in 2019, after their respective experiences of alleged sexual harassment while working at Fox News.
-Founded after the start of the MeToo movement, its mission is to end legal mechanisms that prevent survivors of Sexual assault, harassment, and other workplace abuse from speaking out publicly, such as Non-disclosure agreement and forced arbitration.
+Lift Our Voices is an American nonprofit organization established in 2019 by journalist and television host Gretchen Carlson and Democratic Party strategist Julie Roginsky.
+The organization is dedicated to ending workplace abuses by eliminating non-disclosure agreements (NDAs) and forced arbitration clauses that prevent survivors of workplace sexual harassment, sexual assault, discrimination, and retaliation from speaking publicly about their experiences.

+Lift Our Voices engages in public education and advocates for state and federal policy changes related to non-disclosure agreements and forced arbitration.

 In 2022, co-founder Carlson played a significant role in working with members of Congress to pass the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act, which was signed into law by President Joe Biden in March 2022.
 Five years after the start of the MeToo movement, the law was singled out as one of the legislative changes to prevent workplace harassment.

-Founders and background

-Lift Our Voices was founded in 2019 by Carlson, Roginsky, and journalist Diana Falzone in the aftermath of lawsuits by both Carlson and Roginsky against Roger Ailes and Fox News.
-Both suits were settled, and the women were obligated to sign non-disclosure agreements as part of their agreements.
+History

+Founding

+Lift Our Voices was established in New York following Carlson and Roginsky's experiences with alleged workplace misconduct, including sexual harassment and retaliation, at Fox News.
+Both women subsequently filed legal actions against the network and its former chairman and CEO Roger Ailes.

+As part of their settlement agreements, Carlson and Roginsky were each required to sign non-disclosure agreements restricting their ability to speak publicly about their experiences.
 After Carlson’s experience, she was named one of Time Magazine's Time 100 list of the most influential people in 2017, with the essay on Carlson written by journalist Katie Couric.

+Roginsky has also described experiencing a toxic workplace environment while working as a consultant on New Jersey Governor Phil Murphy's 2017 gubernatorial campaign, stating she was fired after reporting misconduct allegations from campaign staff and was later bound by an NDA that prevents her from warning others.

 In 2019, the film Bombshell told the story of Carlson's experience at Fox, but due to her stringent non-disclosure agreement she was prevented from speaking about her experience with the filmmakers or actress Nicole Kidman, who portrayed Carlson.
 Her story and Ailes’s removal from Fox News after the allegations was documented in the Showtime miniseries The Loudest Voice, based on journalist Gabriel Sherman's book The Loudest Voice in the Room and with Carlson portrayed by Naomi Watts.
 Sherman also wrote about Carlson's experience in New York Magazine.

 Roginsky, a Democratic political consultant who was a contributor at Fox, said that she had difficulties finding other opportunities as a contributor or television host after her lawsuit against Fox News, with an agent telling her that she did not want to be associated with someone who had sued a network.
 Roginsky alleged experiencing a toxic workplace environment while consulting for New Jersey Democratic gubernatorial candidate Phil Murphy in 2017.